 The subjects used to record the substance of the complaints received by the Trust are determined by NHS Digital.
 Under the current national reporting structure, each element of each complaint is counted seperately.
-This means that the total number of subjects reported each quarter can exceed the total number of complaints being made, in that one complaint can contain a number of subjects (eg, one whole complaint about communication, clinical treatment and waiting times would be reported as three subjects).
-For the year 2017-18, the Trust received complaints about 1157 subjects.
+This means that the total number of subjects reported each quarter can exceed the total number of complaints being made as one complaint can contain a number of subjects (eg, one complaint detailing issues about communication, clinical treatment and waiting times would be reported as three subjects).
+For the year 2018-19, the Trust received complaints about 1089 subjects.

-a) Number of subjects raised
+c) Number of subjects raised

-This clearly illustrates that issues relating to clinical treatment were the most frequently raised in complaints received by the Trust in 2017-18, totalling 404.
+This clearly illustrates that issues relating to clinical treatment were the most frequently raised subject in complaints received by the Trust in 2018-19, totalling 424.
 This far outweighs the other subjects.
 However, other issues commonly raised relate to: communications, staff values and behaviours and patient care.